anashj/BlazorWASM-OpenID-ADFS-SSO-NET6/README.md

 	Navigation.NavigateTo($"Account/Login?", true);
 ```

-The parameter true, is to force loading when resirecting to authenticate user.
+The parameter true is to force loading when redirecting to authenticate the user.

 6- Finally since we want to implement authentication using OpenId connect, we need to reference the right AuthenticationService js file.
 To do this, open index.html, and add this line:
 ```
 	<script src="_content/Microsoft.AspNetCore.Components.WebAssembly.Authentication/AuthenticationService.js"></script>
 ```

-To avoid all sort of problems, you can comment the line just above that references Msal AuthenticationService.
+To avoid all sorts of problems, you can comment on the line just above that references Msal AuthenticationService.